Ever thought of turning a dresser into a coffee server? You can!

 I found them here… The Graphics Fairy.
 She has a bunch of really beautiful graphics.

-There are several different ways to transfer the graphic to the furniture.
+There are several different ways to transfer graphics to furniture.

 I chose to do the projector method below.